powersindustries/DataTypesAndAlgorithms_Java/README.md

         - `Hash Method` -> Takes a string and turns it into a number.
 Calculation is 1 way, you can turn the key to a hash but the hashed index cant turn back into the original key.
     - Each entry in the array is a linked list.
 When we have multiple entries with say key, the duplicate key values get added to the end of the linked list.
 - Collisions -> When multiple values have the same key.
-    - This usecase is handled by having each value in the array be a linked list.
+    - This use case is handled by having each value in the array be a linked list.
 - Big O Information:
     - Hash Method -> O(1)
     - Set Method -> O(1)